Ray-Eldath/offgrid/README.md

 Services not listed above indicates them are not exposed to the Internet.

-Such entrypoints are handled by edge router with service discovery.
-So if the correspond service is stopped, the related entrypoint will be withdrawn and become invisible while the remaining services still exposed to the Internet.
+Such entrypoints are handled by an edge router with service discovery.
+So if correspond service is stopped, the related entrypoint will be withdrawn and become invisible while the remaining services still exposed to the Internet.

 ## Disclaimer